-Claims of torture of China Uyghurs credible - United Nations report
+China may have committed crimes against humanity in Xinjiang - UN report

 In a news conference last Thursday, she admitted that she was under "tremendous pressure to publish or not to publish" the report.

-But she defended the delay, arguing that seeking dialogue with Beijing over the report did not mean she was "turning a blind eye" to the contents of the report.
+But she defended the delay, arguing that seeking dialogue with Beijing over the report did not mean she was "turning a blind eye" to its contents.

 Sophie Richardson, China director at Human Rights Watch, said the report's findings showed "why the Chinese government fought tooth and nail to prevent the publication" of the report.